AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Performance optimization/Troubleshoot high CPU utilization on an ApsaraDB for MongoDB instance.md

     -   Configure read/write splitting for replica sets or add read-only instances for the replica sets.
     -   Upgrade the problematic instance to a sharded cluster instance for linear scale-out.
     -   If mongos nodes consume all CPU resources, add mongos nodes and configure load balancing for mongos nodes.
-    For more information, see [Change the configuration of a sharded cluster instance](https://help.aliyun.com/document_detail/128782.html), [Change the configuration of a standalone or replica set instance](https://help.aliyun.com/document_detail/129161.html), and [Change the number of nodes for a replica set instance](https://help.aliyun.com/document_detail/95286.html).
+    For more information, see [t1253515.dita\#task\_1580394](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Change the configuration of a sharded cluster instance.md), [t1254246.dita\#task\_1580779](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Change the configuration of a standalone or replica set instance.md), and [t41229.dita\#task\_pwm\_cfm\_qfb](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Change the number of nodes for a replica set instance.md).

 ## Other possible causes